 It is impossible to regenerate crusted soil unless soil water availability is improved (Hien, 1995; Mando et al., 1996).
 Mando (1996b) established that termite activity can significantly improve the water status of crusted soils.
 The data presented here show that this enhances crop performance and improves nutrient uptake.
 The greater nutrient release from the mulch on termite plots than from the mulch on non-termites plots was another factor accounting for better uptake of plant nutrients and better plant performance on termite plots than on non-termite plots.
-The poor performance of cow pea on termite straw plots which had a similar $K{sat}$ to cattle dung termite plots was a clear demonstration that nutrient availability was also a factor limiting plant performance and that the nutrient release from the straw is insufficient to sustain crop growth.
-This also implies that the impact of termites on the nutrient availability to plants depends on the quality of the material on which they feed.
-The poor performance of cow pea on termite cattle dung plots was attributable both to physical constraints and to nutrient constraints, as the cattle dung remained undecomposed until the end of the rainy season.
+The poor performance of cow pea on termite straw plots which had a similar $K{sat}$ to cattle dung termite plots was a clear demonstration that nutrient availability was also a factor limiting plant performance and that the impact of termites on the nutrient availability to plants depends on the quality of the material on which they feed.
+The poor performance of cow pea on the non-termite availability to plants and to nutrient constraints, as the cattle dung remained undecomposed until the end of the rainy season.